bids-standard/bids-website/docs/blog/posts/town-hall-2022.md

 For those attending OHBM in-person - See you there!

-Please feel free to reach out to Franklin (ffein@stanford.edu) with any questions.
+Please feel free to reach out to Franklin with any questions.

 See you then!